1- Programming visual interface with Qt5

 Here the Qt interface we are facing, when we execute the code.
 We have to select the serial port from combobox.

 Our combobox slot can be seen below.
-We have to set serial port properties and we have to connect signal and slot functions.
+We must set serial port properties and we have to connect signal and slot functions.

 We need to write specific values to specific servo motor registers for moving servo motor.
 These registers and values can be found on Delta ASDA-A2 Servo Motor datasheet.
 You can check the "writeMotorRegister()" function below.